muksiddheswar/Reinforcement-Learning-Ensemble/methods.md

 $\eta:$ normalization factor

-$T(s',a_t,s):$ transition function that maps the state-action pairs to a probability function over predecessor states.
+$T(s',a_t,s):$ transition function that maps the state-action pairs to a probability function over successor states.

 Since there are to many states for tabular expression, a neural network with 20 sigmoidal hidden neurons was used as function approximator.